Samira Ahmed: Journalism career

-She is a trustee of the Centre for Women's Justice, a member of the blue plaques panel for Historic England, and sat from 2015-25 on the advisory board for the National Science and Media Museum in Bradford.
+She is a trustee of the Centre for Women's Justice, a member of the blue plaques panel for Historic England, and sat from 2015 to 2025 on the advisory board for the National Science and Media Museum in Bradford.

 Equal pay tribunal

 Ahmed filed legal proceedings against the BBC under the Equality Act 2010 in October 2019.
 The London Central Employment Tribunal unanimously found in her favour on 10 January 2020.
 On 24 February 2020, it was announced that a settlement had been reached with the BBC, but no figure for this was made public.
-In a 2020 interview with The Observer she revealed that a 1975 episode of The Goodies about newsroom sexism inspired her during the tribunal process.
+In a 2020 interview with The Observer, she revealed that a 1975 episode of The Goodies about newsroom sexism inspired her during the tribunal process.
 Her tribunal case was cited by the GDST as "leading the way on equal pay for women everywhere" when she was voted GDST Alumna of the Year 2021 by one of the largest votes ever.

 Personal life

-Ahmed was previously married to Brian Millar, and together the couple have a son and a daughter.
-From 2023 to 2024 she was a trustee of the humanist charity Humanists UK.
-She is President of The Twentieth Century Society.
+Ahmed was previously married to Brian Millar, and they have a son and a daughter.
+From 2023 to 2024, Ahmed was a trustee of the humanist charity Humanists UK.
+She is president of the Twentieth Century Society.